ODA Spending

 The UK has a long history of supporting education.
 Its 2023 White Paper on International Development reiterates that education will remain a priority moving forward.
 However, as with many other thematic areas, funding to education has fallen since 2019 as the UK’s overall ODA budget has decreased, particularly multilateral funding for education.

-The UK’s focus on education in ODA has closely entwined with its objectives for largely been prioritized alongside gender equality, with a strong focus on ensuring girls and highly marginalized children get access to education.
+The UK’s focus on education in ODA has closely entwined with its objectives alongside gender equality, with a strong focus on ensuring girls and highly marginalized children get access to education.
 The UK is committed to contributing to the G7‘s 2021 commitments: ensuring 40 million more girls in school by 2026 in LICs and LMICs and 20 million more girls reading by age 10 or the end of primary school in LICs and LMICs by 2026.

 The UK also has a strong focus on supporting education in conflict situations and has increasingly been investing in innovation and technology to improve the quality of education.
 It has also been a champion of innovative financing mechanisms for education and continues to strive to improve funding available for education.